tapasvimishra/portfolio/README.md

 ## Projects
+###Imagnifying  -  Oct 2023 - Jun 2024  ( Repository ) ( GPT Link  )
+- Developed an innovative text-to-image synthesis pipeline using T5, GPT-2, Stable Diffusion, and MPNet models, significantly enhancing multimedia content creation.

+- Achieved a 50% improvement in image generation quality and a 30% reduction in processing time through optimized model integration and efficient processing techniques.

+- Generated over 100 high-quality images from textual summaries, demonstrating the robustness and efficiency of the pipeline.

+- Presented findings at a seminar, receiving positive feedback from 90% of attendees, showcasing practical applications and effectiveness of the developed pipeline.

 ### Multipage Healthcare Dashboard - Feb 2024

 -Developed an interactive multi-page drill-down dashboard using Power BI to monitor inpatient and outpatient data.